Francesc-Muyas/RnaMosaicMutationFinder/README.md

 Finally, in order to avoid systematic alignment errors at the extremes of the reads, we suggest trimming the first and last 4 bases from each read-end or read-breakpoint (BamUtil version 1.0.14).

 Mpileup file is obtained using Samtools mpileup (version 1.3.1).
-Pileup files are transformed to tsv files using `pileup2tsv.py` python script, which requires:
+Pileup files are transformed to tsv files using the python script `pileup2tsv.py`, which requires:

 ```
 usage: pileup2tsv.py [-h] --pileup PILEUP -o VARIANTF [--minBQ MINBQ]